 The IDEALS stand for Internationalism, Democracy, Environmentalism, Adventure, Leadership and Service.
 At Cobham Hall, these are borne out in day-to-day life.

-In addition to understanding democracy in lessons, girls at Cobham Hall get to live it, with our Guardian Convention, where the whole school community – from Headmistress to youngest Year 7 and from Bursar to newest member of support staff – all get to vote on the new Student Leadership Team.
+In addition to understanding democracy in lessons, students at Cobham Hall get to live it, with our Guardian Convention, where the whole school community – from Headmistress to youngest Year 7 to newest member of support staff – all get to vote on the new Student Leadership Team.

 Cobham Hall’s Boarding Houses bear 172 photovoltaic cells on the rooves.
 Through our efforts to make the School more environmentally friendly we have achieved the Eco-Schools’ Bronze and Silver Awards.
 The School is also investigating some large-scale environmental initiatives – we are currently considering biomass energy generation as a major source of heating.
 The Carson Club, named for environmentalist Rachel Carson, is an extra-curricular club dedicated to encouraging behavioural changes to support and increase awareness of environmental issues, as well as helping with initiatives in the local community.

 There’s more to adventure than high-wire adrenaline filled escapades!
 At its core, ‘Adventure’ is all about pushing oneself beyond our comfort zone, and at Cobham Hall we encourage this from day one.
 Adventure is one of the best ways students can break down the preconceptions of themselves and their abilities which are often the most significant barriers to accomplishment and growth – not to mention the sense of wonder at themselves and the enormous confidence boost when they succeed.
 Adventure, and the teamwork it often requires, can also break down barriers between people.